MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/offlineconversionadjustment.md

 # OfflineConversionAdjustment Data Object - Campaign Management
 Defines an object to retract or restate an offline conversion via the [ApplyOfflineConversionAdjustments](applyofflineconversionadjustments.md) operation.

-> [!NOTE]
-> Support for offline conversion adjustments is coming soon.
-This preview documentation is subject to change.

 You can adjust the conversion time and value for offline conversions previously applied via the [ApplyOfflineConversions](applyofflineconversions.md) operation.

 ## Syntax